 The reason remote work opportunities are so desirable now is because of their many benefits for both employees and employers.
 Here are the main advantages:

-- Renewed passion: Remote employees often feel more motivated and inspired to complete work outside of the office.
-They can remove environmental distractions and seek work areas that are as quiet and isolating as they need to be the most productive.
+Remote employees often feel more motivated and inspired to complete work outside of the office.
+They can remove environmental distractions and seek work areas that are as quiet and isolated as they need to be the most productive.
 The ability to work from anywhere also provides a sense of reward, making employees more excited to work toward and surpass goals.

 Disadvantages of remote work